Resources

 How to - Hold Your Own Memorial

-If you can’t attend a funeral or have chosen not to do so you may want to hold your own memorial service for the person you have lost.
+If you have been bereaved and you can’t attend a funeral or have chosen not to do so you may want to hold your own memorial service for the person you have lost.

-Funeral Etiquette in Different Faiths
+Funeral Etiquette - in Different Faiths

-If you are attending the funeral of a someone of a different faith you can get advice here on, for example, what to expect, how to pay your respects, how to send condolences and what to wear to the funeral.
+If you are attending the funeral of someone of a different faith you can get advice here on, for example, what to expect, how to pay your respects, how to send condolences and what to wear to the funeral.

 The Sudden Loss Survival Guide by Chelsea Hanson

-BOOK: Seven Essential Practices for Healing Grief
+REFLECTION: Self help, this book covers The Seven Essential Practices for Healing Grief.

 My Dad and Me by Daxa Manhar Patel

-BOOK & BLOG: A journey of love...loss...and life.
+BIOGRAPHY/AUTOBIOGRAPHY: A journey of love... loss...and life.
 Daxa bravely shares the story of her love and grief for her inspirational father.

-WEBSITES: Organisations - faith-based and secular -that can help and advise about loved ones' funerals and help you find a celebrant
+WEBSITE: Organisations, both faith-based and secular, that can help and advise about loved ones' funerals and help you find a celebrant.

 Funerals: A Guide by James Bentley, Andrew Best & Jackie Hunt

-BOOK: An anthology of prayers, readings, hymns and music, drawn from a wide range of faiths and traditions
+FACTUAL: An anthology of prayers, readings, hymns and music, drawn from a wide range of faiths and traditions.

 Somerset County Council, Advice on Attitudes to Death and Grieving in Different Faith and Belief Communities

-WEBSITE: Web pages with general advice about how to respect different community approaches to death and bereavement.
+FACTUAL: A guide with general advice about how to respect different community approaches to death and bereavement.